joshn28/tic-tac-toe/README.md

 # tic-tac-toe

-The purpose of this project was to create a command-line Tic-Tac-Toe game using OOP principles, context in regular functions and arrow functions.
+The purpose of this project was to create a command-line Tic-Tac-Toe game using OOP principles, context in regular functions and context in arrow functions.

 ## Running the game